Skip to next element

 What's the difference between honed and sharpened knives?

 What most people consider sharpening or home sharpening a knife is actually a process called honing.
-In most cases the tool frequently referred to as sharpening steel is actually honing steel.
-So how is honing different from sharpening?
+In most cases, the tool frequently referred to as sharpening steel is a honing steel.

 To understand the difference, we first need to explain why and how knives get dull.
 On a dull knife, the sharp edge of the blade has deteriorated from prolonged use.
 Even if the edge of the blade is still sharp, just losing that alignment on the edge means that it won't cut through food properly.

-So how can a knife get that sharp edge and alignment back?
-This is where honing and sharpening come in:
+How can a knife get that sharp edge and alignment back?

 Professional sharpening will prolong the lifespan of a knife, will make it more fun to use and can repair dents, broken tips, and even bent knives.